mitchins/image2plug/README.md

 1. **Device:**
    Use a smartphone or camera with a high-resolution sensor and RAW capture capability.
-   - Best: iPhone Pro models shooting in **ProRAW**, which preserves fine details and avoids over-sharpening artifacts.
+   - Recommended: iPhone Pro models shooting in **ProRAW** for maximum detail and minimal processing artifacts.
    - Other options: Android devices with RAW (DNG) support or compact cameras with macro modes.

 2. **Lens:**
    Select a lens with minimal distortion and close focusing ability.
-   - Preferred: Telephoto (e.g. 77 mm equivalent) or macro lens, which allow you to fill the frame with the hole and marker while avoiding wide-angle edge distortion.
+   - Recommended: Telephoto (e.g. 77 mm equivalent) or macro lenses to fill the frame with minimal distortion.
    - Avoid: Ultra-wide lenses (e.g. 13–26 mm equivalent) unless properly corrected in post.

 3. **Lighting:**